 The Office Manager role is changing.
 There’s no doubt about it.
-The role was already beginning to shift pre-crisis.
-However, upon returning to the office or virtual office in some cases post-COVID, people are looking at office managers and expecting more.
+The role was already beginning to shift before the outbreak of the coronavirus pandemic.
+However, upon returning to the physical office or virtual office, the role of the office manager is evolving.

-Office Managers are no longer there to make sure people wash their dishes after lunch or to fix the broken printer.
+Office Managers are no longer there to make sure people wash their dishes after lunch, to buy office supplies, or to fix the broken printer.
 They are now essential for employee happiness, safety, retention, and more.

 This article will explore the qualities, skills, and tools that a great office manager needs to excel in their role this year and beyond.

 Often referred to as office administrators, office coordinators, or office operations managers, these professionals are often the first point of contact for anyone in or out of the company.
 Their responsibilities vary drastically, from building a great work environment to helping onboard a new hire to acting as executive assistants.

 That’s why an office manager’s workload piles up fast.
 Along with keeping the office space functional and dynamic, they also need to manage staff movements, travel, expectations, the list goes on.
 There’s a mountain of expectation on an office manager’s role, and many employees have their different ideas of what an office manager should actually do.

 Becoming an office manager is highly rewarding, not only by fulfilling people’s expectations of you but exceeding them.
 You can hold yourself accountable for, and become a key contributor to, the success of a business and its employees.